 My primary research interest is in mammalian genomics: the identification and functional characterization of genes.
 In particular, I am interested in genome organization and chromatin structure and their influences on nuclear functions such as DNA replication, chromosome segregation and gene expression.
 This is an extremely exciting field of research that has become practical and manageable with the completion of the human and mouse genome sequencing projects.

 Professor of Neurology and Pathology and Director, Boston University Alzheimers Disease Center, Boston University School of Medicine; Chief Neurology and Director of the VA New England Geriatric Research Education and Clinical Center, VA Boston Healthcare System.

-Dai Koyabu is an Assistant Professor at the University Museum of University of Tokyo.
+Dai Koyabu is an Associate Professor of Comparative Anatomy and Artistic Anatomy at the Musashino Art University in Tokyo.
 He was educated at Kyoto University, University of California at Berkeley, and University of Tokyo, and had postdoctoral training at University of Zurich.
 His research focuses on the anatomy, evolution and development of the mammalian cranium.
-Editorial Board of Mammalian Biology and Morphomuseum.
+Editorial Board of Mammalian Biology and of Morphomuseum.
+Recommender for PCI Paleontology.
 Executive Committee Member of the International Society of Vertebrate Morphology (ISVM).